nexopos / core

 Routing Registration

-Modules comes with routes.
-But by default, Laravel will not load their route.
+Modules come with routes.
+But by default, Laravel will not load its routes.
 Therefore, we need to instruct Laravel to load the module route while it's loading the application route.
 For that, on the app.php file located on the bootstrap folder, we'll add a "using" callback to the method "withRouting".

 use Ns\Classes\ModuleRouting; use Illuminate\Support\Facades\Route; // ... ->withRouting( // ... // web: __DIR__.'/../routes/web.php', // api: __DIR__.'/../routes/api.php', commands: __DIR__.'/../routes/console.php', health: '/up', using: function() { Route::middleware( 'api' ) ->prefix( 'api' ) ->group( base_path( 'routes/api.php' ) ); Route::middleware( 'web' ) ->group( base_path( 'routes/web.php' ) ); ModuleRouting::register([ 'web', 'api' ]); } ) // ...

-Note that if you use "using", then any load of web.php file or api.php file set as parameter of withRouting, will be ignored.
-That's the reason why we've imported the api.php and web.php file within the anonymous function.
+Note that if you use "using", then any load of the web.php file or api.php file set as a parameter of withRouting, will be ignored.
+That's the reason why we've imported the api.php and web.php files within the anonymous function.